 This protocol sets out the requirements of the Children's Guardian Act 2019 (NSW) in relation to dealing with Reportable Allegations and convictions considered to be Reportable Convictions relating to Clergy, Religious Appointees, Employees, Volunteers, contractors and any other persons who hold or are required to hold a WWCC clearance for the purpose of engagement with the Archdiocese.
-It also outlines the Archdiocese's expectations of Clergy, Religious Appointees, Volunteers, Volunteers, Contractors and contractors.
+It also outlines the Archdiocese's expectations of Clergy, Religious Appointees, Forducters, Volunteers, Contractors.